Bosnia and HerzegovinaOfficial Name: Bosnia and Herzegovina

 - We strongly recommend supplemental insurance (our webpage) to cover medical evacuation.
 See our webpage for more information on insurance providers for overseas coverage

-Packs of feral dogs pose a potential health threat for the transmission of rabies.
-It is recommended that visitors receive series of pre-exposure rabies vaccinations prior to coming to BiH.
+Feral dogs pose a potential health threat for the transmission of rabies.
+It is recommended that visitors receive series of pre-exposure rabies vaccinations prior to arrival.

 Tuberculosis is an increasingly serious health concern in Bosnia and Herzegovina.
 For further information, please consult the CDC's information on TB.

 Vaccinations: Be up-to-date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.